 As most stingrays like to hide under a layer of sand, they have modified their breathing to suit this behaviour.
 While they can breath in through their mouth and out through their gills to extract oxygen, they have developed large respiratory openings behind the eyes called spiracles to intake water.
 These spiracles allow them to breath normally for extended periods when buried in the sand, without ingesting sand.
 Sharks also have spiracles, but they are very small in most species, apart from a few bottom-dwelling sharks.

-IMAGE BELOW - CORAL SEA MASKRAY HIDDEN IN THE SAND AND BREATHING THROUGH ITS SPIRACLE
+IMAGE BELOW - CORAL SEA MASKRAY BREATHING THROUGH ITS SPIRACLE

 Like sharks, stingrays have an acute array of sensors that help them detect prey.
 As most of their prey lies buried in the sand, where it can’t be seen by the ray, they rely on other sensors to located prey.
 To find buried prey, stingrays use a combination of smell and special electrical sensors on their snout called the ampullae of Lorenzini, which detect weak electrical signals given off by animals.
 The rays then use their mouth to dig into the sand to grab their food, which can be fish, worms, crustaceans or molluscs.
 Many stingrays feed by day, others only feed at night, but some feed at any time, driven more by the tides, especially if they feed on mud flats.